Why Members of The Peoples Temple Committed Suicide

-The 70s proved to be a tumultuous time for the U.S. The country had to grapple with civil rights movements and cold war in what looked like a continuation of the hard times of the 60s.
-Among the marginalized communities, the desire and fight to achieve equality and be heard was never ending while Americans joined in demonstrations against Vietnam.
+The 70s proved to be a tumultuous time for the U.S. The country had to grapple with civil rights movements and the cold war in what looked like a continuation of the hard times of the 60s.
+Among the marginalized communities, the desire and fight to achieve equality and be heard were never-ending while Americans joined in demonstrations against Vietnam.

 So Many People Hungry for Religious Answers

 The social differences had dissected the nation into groups of significance, and even more worryingly, spurred hatred between the American citizens.
 Discrimination was so evident that in many states, the blacks and whites, working class and peasants did not tag along.
 As a result, the social upheaval had felt much hopeless.

 Divine intervention would prove to be timely for a society so hopeless.
 The Peoples Temple was just the presentation of what many people desired.
 It was an embodiment of hope.
 A church that equaled both whites and blacks, made people from a diverse social background feel special.
 Religion was going to bring a people so divided together.
 People were not going to feel indifferent or mistreated because of their social differences as long there was a religious set up.
 The preachers were very heartwarming and openly condemned discrimination and social inequality.
 Many were united.

 Religion was not just going to give hope to the highly divided nation, but also give direction to the many individuals who were fighting hedonistic pleasures.
 People who had questions regarding their life purpose or also struggling with worldly pleasures.
 Stanley Clayton, for instance, admits to fighting drugs and alcoholism, which looked like a hopeless course, a question in his life that was answered when he came to The Peoples Temple (Nelson Jr., 2006).

 How A Single Man Convinced Hundreds to Commit Suicide